A group of people sitting around a table with a tablet.

 The functioning tumors make growth hormone and cause gigantism (in children) or acromegaly (in adults), make adrenocorticotropic hormone (ACTH) and cause Cushing's Disease, make prolactin and cause reproductive disturbances and breast secretion of milk, or very rarely make thyroid stimulating hormone (TSH) and cause hyperthyroidism.
-Therefore, tumors that do not make growth hormone, ACTH, prolactin or TSH are the nonfunctioning pituitary tumors.
-Approximately 30% of pituitary tumors are considered nonfunctioning.
-Nonfunctioning pituitary tumors, like all pituitary tumors, are virtually always benign, not malignant.
+Therefore, tumors that do not make growth hormone, ACTH, prolactin, or TSH are non-functioning pituitary tumors.
+Approximately 30% of pituitary tumors are considered non-functioning.
+Non-functioning pituitary tumors, like all pituitary tumors, are virtually always benign, not malignant.
 These tumors are usually large when they are identified.
-Because they are nonfunctioning, they usually are not detected until they are large enough to cause the problems listed below.
-In retrospect these tumors may have been causing symptoms for 5 to 10 years before detection.
+Because they are non-functioning, they usually are not detected until they are large enough to cause the problems listed below.
+In retrospect, these tumors may have been causing symptoms for 5 to 10 years before detection.

-Careful studies of nonfunctioning pituitary tumors reveals that most actually do produce pituitary hormones.
-The most common hormone produced is follicle stimulating hormone, or FSH.
-Other hormones that can be made by "nonfunctioning" tumors include luteinizing hormone (LH) and the alpha subunit of FSH and LH.
-Production of these hormones by "nonfunctioning" pituitary tumors can be documented in the patient by careful measurement of the hormones during various stimulation tests, or by showing that the hormones are present in tissue removed at surgery by various laboratory techniques.
-In most cases, these tests are research tools and are not clinically indicated, since they do not change the treatment of the tumor.
+Careful studies of non-functioning pituitary tumors reveal that most actually do produce pituitary hormones.
+The most common hormone produced is follicle-stimulating hormone, or FSH.
+Other hormones that can be made by "non-functioning" tumors include luteinizing hormone (LH) and the alpha subunit of FSH and LH.
+Production of these hormones by "non-functioning" pituitary tumors can be documented in the patient by careful measurement of the hormones during various stimulation tests or by showing that the hormones are present in tissue removed at surgery by various laboratory techniques.
+In most cases, these tests are research tools and are not clinically indicated since they do not change the treatment of the tumor.

 THERE ARE THREE COMPONENTS TO ADULT GH DEFICIENCY

-Symptoms due to the size and location of the tumor.
+Symptoms are due to the size and location of the tumor.
 Any pituitary tumor (or any other tumor or other disease affecting the pituitary region) can cause headaches.
 Headaches may vary from mild to severe, and the severity is not always proportional to the size of the tumor.
-The headaches may be localized behind the eyes, or be more generalized, and can be mistaken for other types of headaches such as tension or migraine headaches.
-Since these tumors are usually slow growing, and often become quite large before they are discovered, the headaches are often present for many years.
+The headaches may be localized behind the eyes or be more generalized and can be mistaken for other types of headaches, such as tension or migraine headaches.
+Since these tumors are usually slow-growing and often become quite large before they are discovered, the headaches are often present for many years.

-Symptoms due to loss of normal pituitary hormones.
-As nonfunctioning pituitary tumors grow, they compress the pituitary gland and interfere with normal pituitary hormone production.
+Symptoms are due to the loss of normal pituitary hormones.
+As non-functioning pituitary tumors grow, they compress the pituitary gland and interfere with normal pituitary hormone production.
 This can lead to deficiencies in the hormones that control sexual and reproductive function, the thyroid gland, the adrenal glands, and (rarely) water balance.
 Deficiencies of these hormones cause specific symptoms that are described in a separate section (see "hypopituitarism").

-One pituitary hormone that can be increased, rather than decreased, by nonfunctioning tumors, is prolactin.
-It is not unusual to see mild to moderate elevations in blood prolactin levels (up to 200 ng/ml) (normal 5-20 ng/ml)in patients with large nonfunctioning pituitary tumors.
-The source of the prolactin in this case is not the tumor, but normal pituitary tissue that increases its prolactin production when the inhibitory effects of the brain are interrupted by the growing tumor.
+One pituitary hormone that can be increased, rather than decreased, by non-functioning tumors is prolactin.
+It is not unusual to see mild to moderate elevations in blood prolactin levels (up to 200 ng/ml) (normal 5-20 ng/ml) in patients with large non-functioning pituitary tumors.
+The source of the prolactin, in this case, is not the tumor but normal pituitary tissue that increases its prolactin production when the inhibitory effects of the brain are interrupted by the growing tumor.
 This can cause confusion among care providers who are not experienced in the evaluation of patients with pituitary tumors.
-The patient with a large nonfunctioning tumor and a mildly elevated prolactin level can be misdiagnosed as having a prolactin-secreting pituitary tumor.
-This is an important mistake, because prolactin-secreting tumors are treated with medication, rather than surgery.
-The medication used for prolactin-secreting tumors will also lower blood prolactin levels in patients with nonfunctioning tumors, but the medication will not treat the tumor itself.
+A patient with a large, non-functioning tumor and a mildly elevated prolactin level can be misdiagnosed as having a prolactin-secreting pituitary tumor.
+This is an important mistake because prolactin-secreting tumors are treated with medication rather than surgery.
+The medication used for prolactin-secreting tumors will also lower blood prolactin levels in patients with non-functioning tumors, but the medication will not treat the tumor itself.
 In that case, the tumor may continue to grow while the patient and care provider are falsely reassured by the lower prolactin levels in the blood.
-For this as well as other reasons, it is recommended that patients with large pituitary tumors be evaluated by endocrinologists experienced in pituitary tumors.
+For this, as well as other reasons, it is recommended that patients with large pituitary tumors be evaluated by endocrinologists experienced in pituitary tumors.

 THERE ARE THREE COMPONENTS TO ADULT GH DEFICIENCY

-Patients suspected of having a nonfunctioning pituitary tumor should have a high-resolution magnetic resonance imaging (MRI) study of the pituitary gland.
-An MRI provides the best visualization of the tumor size, location, extent, and relationship to important surrounding structures, and is essential to adequately plan surgery and to monitor treatment.
+Patients suspected of having a non-functioning pituitary tumor should have a high-resolution magnetic resonance imaging (MRI) study of the pituitary gland.
+An MRI provides the best visualization of the tumor size, location, extent, and relationship to important surrounding structures and is essential to adequately plan surgery and monitor treatment.

 In addition to the above tests done to assess tumor anatomy, patients with pituitary tumors should be evaluated for pituitary hormone deficiency by an experienced endocrinologist.
 The types of laboratory tests done for this evaluation will depend on the specific clinical findings, tumor characteristics, and treatment plans.
 The evaluation usually includes a measure of thyroid function, reproductive hormones, adrenal function, and growth hormone.